 Photo of woman with schoolchildren

-Over the four years that we have been a service dedicated to supporting the wellbeing of the community affected by Grenfell, there has been much feedback gathered during public meetings, appointments with NHS staff and from feedback surveys that residents have participated in.
+Since 2017 the Grenfell Health and Wellbeing Service has been dedicated to supporting the wellbeing of the community affected by Grenfell and we have received much feedback during public meetings, appointments with NHS staff and from feedback surveys that residents have participated in.

-Some of that feedback on what the Grenfell Health and Wellbeing Service could do to improve has been:
+Some of that feedback on what we could do to improve has been:

-• More coproduction with local organisations
+• More co-production with local organisations

 • More joined up services